Business school

 A business school is a higher education institution or professional school that teaches courses leading to degrees in business administration or management.

-A business school may also be referred to as school of management, management school, school of business administration, college of business, or colloquially b-school or biz school.
+A business school may also be referred to as school of business, school of management, management school, school of business administration, college of business, business college, or colloquially b-school or biz school.

 Types

 There are several forms of business schools, including a school of business, business administration, and management.